andreasabel/inCode/entry/automatic-propagation-of-uncertainty-with-ad.md

 aligned*.
 Only when every “little bit above” 16 error lines up perfectly with a “little bit above” 25 error, and when every single “little bit below” 16 error lines up perfectly with a “little bit above” 25 error, would you really get something that is $\pm 7$.

-But our two values were sampled independently, and so they are uncorrelated.
-You shouldn’t expect that if your $16 \pm 3$ value is ever “a little bit above”, then the $25 \pm 4$ value is also “a little bit above”, as well.
-They’re uncorrelated and independent, so their errors won’t actually always align.
-Instead, you’ll get a variance that’s *less than* $\pm 7$, because a lot of times the deviations will “cancel out”.
-We can mathematically derive that the variance will be exactly (in a platonic way) $\pm 5$.
+But, because the two values are sampled independently, you shouldn’t expect such alignment.
+So, you’ll get an uncertainty that’s *less than* $\pm 7$.
+In fact, it’ll actually be around $\pm 5$.

 In general, we find that, for *independent* $X$ and $Y$: